jameswatts/cake-toolkit/README.md

 }
 ```

-It's also possible to use the special Factory helper to import objects from the **Cake Toolkit** into normal static ".ctp" views, bringing the power of the plugin to your existing view code.
+It's also possible to use the special *Factory* helper to import objects from the **Cake Toolkit** into normal static ".ctp" Views, bringing the power of the plugin to your existing View code.

 ```php
 public $helpers = array('Ctk.Factory');